smizell/hyperdescribe/README.md

 ## What are some uses?

-Below are some ways in which this could be used, although I'm sure there are quite a few other uses or this.
+Below are some ways in which this could be used, although I'm sure there are quite a few other uses for this.

 ### Build in HTML only, convert to others on server